 Physicians expect sales reps to provide a wider variety of content that they can use in their practice or share with their patients.
-Reps will have the better reputation in the doctor’s office if they offer a set of beyond the pill solutions doctors can use to empower patients and increase adherence.
+Reps will have a better reputation in the doctor’s office if they offer a set of beyond-the-pill solutions doctors can use to empower patients and increase adherence.

-In the digital age, it’s up to sales reps to bridge the gap between the digital and face to face communication.
+In the digital age, it’s up to sales reps to bridge the gap between digital and face-to-face communication.
 These four easy tricks will help them make the most out of their visit.
 And establish meaningful and long-lasting relationships with the doctors.